gmc-code/PC-Microbit-Extension-backup/docs/bots/bot_radio/bot_radio_v2.rst

 | The code below gives messages based on forward - backward tilting and sideways tilting.
 | The code displays the message on the microbit for testing purposes.
 | For the forward and backward tilting, make sure not to tilt the microbit sideways.

-| If the microbit is level, send an "X", with the possibility of using it to stop.
+| If the microbit is level, ``-200 <= y_reading <= 200 and -200 <= x_reading <= 200``, send an "X", to stop.

+| For increasing speed forward, send: F, G, H.
+| Tilt forward a bit, F is sent, and a slow speed results.
+| Tilt forward a bit more, G is sent, and a medium speed results.
+| Tilt forward a lot, H is sent, and a fast speed results.

+| For increasing speed backward, send: B, C, D
+| Tilt backward more and more.

+| For increasing speed left, send: L, M, N
+| Tilt left more and more.

+| For increasing speed right, send: R, S, T
+| Tilt right more and more.

 .. code-block:: python